karakays/reverse-interview/README.md

 - Do you have any concerns about my application?
 - Tell me about who I would be working most closely with.
 - What management style does my immediate manager and their manager have? (from micro- to macro-)

 - How can I develop in my new role / what opportunities are offered?
+- What are the expected/core work hours?
+- Are there any specific goals for me?
+- What's the on-call plan/schedule? (what's the pay for standby and call-out)
+- What are the tasks I would do on a usual day?

 # Tech

 - What are the usual stacks used at the company?
+- Do you use issue tracker?
+Do you have definition of done for issues?
+- How can you describe end-to-end SDLC?
+- Who is responsible for doing deployment?
+How often do you deploy?
+- How do you manage internal / external artifacts?
+- How do you manage dependencies?
-- How do you use source control?
+- Do you use source control?
+Do you perform code reviews?
+- Is your infrastructure setup under version control / available as code?
 - How do you test code?
-- How do you track bugs?
+Do you measure test coverage?
+Do you have any thresholds?
+- Are all developers allowed to have local admin access of their computers?
 - How do you monitor projects?
 - How do you integrate and deploy changes?
 Is it CI/CD?
-- Is your infrastructure setup under version control / available as code?
+- Do you have a developer documentation for your code?
+Do you have a separate documentation for customers?

 - What's the workflow from the planning to the finished task?
 - How do you prepare for disaster recovery?
 - Is there a standardised development environment?
 Is it enforced?
 - How quickly can you setup a new local test environment for the product? (minutes / hours / days)
 - How quickly can you respond to security issues in the code or dependencies?
-- Are all developers allowed to have local admin access of their computers?
 - Tell me about your technical principles or vision.
-- Do you have a developer documentation for your code?
-Do you have a separate documentation for customers?
 - Do you have some higher level documentation?
 (ER diagrams, database schema)
 - Do you employ static code analysis?
-- How do you manage internal / external artifacts?
-- How do you manage dependencies?

 # The Team

 - How is the work organised?
 - How does the intra/inter-team communication typically work?
+- What kind of meetings happen every week?
+- Would there be a regular 1-on-1 with my manager?
+- How do you balance technical vs business goals?

 - Do you use any tools for project organization?
 What is your experience with them?
 - How are differences of opinions resolved?
 - Who sets the priorities / schedule?
 - What happens after pushback? ("this can't be done in the projected time")
 - What happens when the team misses a release target?
-- What kind of meetings happen every week?
-- Would there be a regular 1-on-1 with my manager?
 - What's the product/service schedule? (n-weekly releases / continuous deployment / multiple release streams / ...)
 - What happens after production incidents?
 Is there a culture of blameless analysis?
 - What are some ongoing challenges the team is experiencing that you are yet to resolve?
 - How do you track progress?
 - How are expectations and goals set, and who does the setting?
-- What does a code review look like here?
 - Walk me through a typical sprint on this team
-- How do you balance technical vs business goals?
 - How do you share knowledge?
 - How big are the teams?